Curnow-Lab-University-of-Bristol/Membrane-protein-library-ML/README.md

 # Membrane-protein-library-ML

-This repository contains datafiles and additional code for the (unpublished) membrane protein ML paper, using computational libraries to train predeictive models of membrane protein expresion in E. coli.
-BiorXiv: https://doi.org/10.1101/2025.09.25.678317
+This repository contains datafiles and additional code for the (unpublished) membrane protein ML paper, using computational libraries to train predeictive models of membrane protein expresion in E. coli. biorxiv: https://doi.org/10.1101/2025.09.25.678317

 ### Files available here
 |Filename|Description|